FirmwareArmy/clang-arm-none-eabi-plugin/README.md

 # gcc-arm-none-eabi-plugin
-gcc compiler and tools for arm
+clang compiler and tools for arm